The development of BridgeDb is as modular as BridgeDb itself. In particular, these teams exist:

 - Creators of the identifier mapping databases

-The following groups (in alphabetical order) are contributing to the development of the BridgeDb world (current or past):
+The following groups (in alphabetical order for groups and people) are contributing to the development of the BridgeDb world (current or past):

 - Gladstone Institutes: Alex Pico, Anders Riutta